 In both cases, this information will be reported by the creditor/debt holder and reflected on your credit report.
 If you choose to have this conversation yourself, your negotiating position will be strengthened if you obtain:

 - Your Credit Report, which you can obtain for free from AnnualCreditReport.com.

-With the above information, you can do the exact same thing the credit repair company is going to do: call your debt holders and request various options for settling the debt.
-This can be a painful conversation and time-consuming, but it is your debt so you might be in the best position to have the discussion if you’re comfortable and have the necessary information.
+With the above information, you can do the exact same thing the credit repair company is going to do: call your debt holders and request various debt settlement options.
+This might be a painful and time-consuming conversation, but it is your debt so you are in the best position to have the discussion when you have the right information.

 However, if you are not comfortable negotiating on your own behalf, that’s fine too.
-In that case, the fees might be worth it, however, I recommend you still follow steps 1 and 2 above for your own benefit.
-This will ensure they negotiate in good faith and that you both have access to the same information regarding your debt should any issues arise.
+In that case, the fees might be worth it.
+For your own benefit, I recommend you still follow steps 1 and 2 above first.

-Remember, these are conversations you can lead yourself if you choose.
-The Credit Repair company is charging you for negotiating on your behalf.
-Be sure to research user reviews online for any companies you’re interested in or refer to the Better Business Bureau to ensure they’re in good standing and have a solid reputation before sending any fees or money.
-If it sounds too good to be true, it probably is.
-If you’re going to pay, it’s best to use a reputable company than to lose your money twice on a fraudulent company that doesn’t have the skills to negotiate on your behalf or in your best interest.
-Lastly, you can also refer to episode PB56: The Truth About Credit ft.
-Liz Weston for additional tips on locating free and reputable consultative providers in your area through services like The Garrett Planning Network and others.
+If you’re going to pay, it’s best to use a reputable company than to lose your money twice on a fraudulent company that doesn’t have the skills to negotiate in your best interest.
+Lastly, refer to episode PB56: The Truth About Credit ft.
+Liz Weston for additional tips on locating free and reputable debt consolidation and credit card counselors in your area.

 Best of luck!